OICR/softeng-blog/_posts/francois_gerthoffert/2017-12-08-Introducing-Overture.md

 # Where do we stand today ?

-We ensured our most recent components (ego, song, persona) are implemented in a reusable fashion and would be from the get-go aligned with Overture goals.
-We will progressively transition and document existing components (such as SCORE, our storage/data transfer solution) into the project.
-Ensuring all components within the Overture family retain a level of cohesion in their implementation and documentation.
+We are still at the beginning of the adventure, our most recent components (ego, song, persona) were implemented in a reusable fashion and would be from the get-go aligned with Overture goals.
+We will progressively iterate, transition and document existing components (such as SCORE, our storage/data transfer solution) into Overture.
+Ensuring all of the components retain a level of cohesion in their implementation and documentation.

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/overture-github.png" />
     <figcaption>Overture organization on GitHub</figcaption>
 </figure>

+We released an initial version of the Overture.bio website, to list the components already in Overture or will soon be imported.
+The website is still in its early stages, but should give a good overall picture on what Overture is.
+Each of the component will be further detailed and have their own page on the website, with instructions to get started quickly.

-We are still early in the process, but today is a good time to publish it.
+We are still early in the process, but today is a good time for an initial announcement.

 # Next ?